aridjayarecipes/cutesrecipes.web.app/content/post/2623-how-to-make-ultimate-potatoes-cheese-pancakes.md

 1. Make ready  Black pepper

-With flavored cream cheese, Swiss cheese and a hint of cayenne pepper, they're sure to be popular "I enjoy these crispy pancakes with steak, asparagus and a Caesar salad," writes Otto Woltersdorf Jr. These potato cheese pancakes are super easy to make and perfect to serve as a snack or side dish.
+With flavored cream cheese, Swiss cheese and a hint of cayenne pepper, they&#39;re sure to be popular &#34;I enjoy these crispy pancakes with steak, asparagus and a Caesar salad,&#34; writes Otto Woltersdorf Jr. These potato cheese pancakes are super easy to make and perfect to serve as a snack or side dish.
 Start by peeling, washing and dicing the potatoes.
 Cheesy potato pancakes recipe - the best way to use up leftover mashed potatoes!

 <!--inarticleads2-->